noshp/noshp.github.io/README.md

 ---
 **Push Changes to GH Pages**

-Changes to the workign environment are stored on the `dev` branch Changes to the blog's HTML are stored on the `master` branch
+Changes to the working environment are stored on the `dev` branch

+Changes to the blog's HTML are stored on the `master` branch

 To update the `master` branch:

 Ensure that ghp-import is installed
 ```
 pip install ghp-import